 Soaked in the chants of devotees, the place came alive.
 It was when the place was full of monks that I felt the spiritual energy in what until then were mere ruins.
 I sat back and observed them & absorbed the devotional energy they were emanating.
 This is when I felt my trip was complete.
 The connection that I failed to make after 2 days of roaming in this complex happened in moments when I saw so much devotion on those faces.
 As they say, it is the devotion of a devotee that turns the stone into a deity.

 Lumbini Development Trust has a master plan for the development of the place to make it a world-class destination.
 The plan can be seen anywhere in the town.
-However, you must know that this is a work in progress plan and not everything mentioned in this plan is complete.
+However, you must know that this is a work-in-progress plan, and not everything mentioned in this plan is complete.

 The plan divides the complex in the middle with a canal.
-At one end of the canal is Maya Devi Temple and at the other end, you can see giant white world peace pagoda.
+At one end of the canal is Maya Devi Temple and at the other end, you can see a giant white world peace pagoda.

 You need to walk a lot to see these temples at Lumbini Garden